cmu-sei/juneberry/juneberry/documentation/experiment_configuration_specification.md

     "format_version": <linux style version string of the format of this file>, "models": [
          {
-            "name": <name of model in models directory>, "filters" : [ "tag1", "tag2" ] - OPTIONAL
+            "filters" : [ "tag1", "tag2" ] - OPTIONAL
-            "version": <OPTIONAL - which version of the model to use>, "tests": [
+            "name": <name of model in models directory>, "onnx": <boolean indicating if an ONNX version of the model should be saved>, "tests": [
                 {
                     "classify": <Integer that controls how many of the top predicted classes get recorded>